chrisant996/clink/docs/clink.md

 #### Right Side Prompt

 In addition to the normal prompt filtering, Clink can also show a prompt on the right side of the first line of input.
-The right side prompt defaults to the value of the `%RPROMPT%` environment variable, if set, otherwise it is blank.
+The right side prompt defaults to the value of the `%CLINK_RPROMPT%` environment variable, if set, otherwise it is blank.
 This right side prompt is automatically hidden if the input line text reaches it.

 The right side prompt can be filtered through [Lua](#extending-clink) just like the normal prompt can be.
 Simply define a `:rightfilter()` function on the prompt filter returned by a call to `clink.promptfilter()`.
 A prompt filter can define both `:filter()` and `:rightfilter()`, or can define only `:filter()`.